kztk-m/sparcl/README.md

     S (S (S Z))

-Typing `:h` and then enter will show the following help.
+Typing `:h` and then enter will show the help as below.

     Sparcl> :h
     :quit